RudraDelete26/agrointile/README.md

 DB_USER=your_db_user
 DB_PASSWORD=your_db_password
 DB_NAME=agrointile

 ⚠️ Do not commit .env to GitHub.
 Use .env.example for reference.

 Run the Application
 bash
 node server.js
 Or (Windows):

 bash
 start.bat
 Access the server at:
 arduino
 http://localhost:3000

 🔐 Security Considerations
-Sensitive data is handled using environment variables

-.env is ignored via .gitignore
+Sensitive data is handled using environment variables .env is ignored via .gitignore
 Modular architecture reduces attack surface
 Developed following secure coding practices

-🎯 Use Case
-Enables farmers to access agricultural knowledge digitally

-Provides real-time problem-solving support

-Helps in data-driven decision making

-Suitable for hackathons, research, and real deployments

 👨‍💻 Author
 Rudra Marathe